dotnet/docs/docs/standard/glossary.md

 Target framework moniker.

 A standardized token format for specifying the [target framework](#target-framework) of a .NET app or library.
 Target frameworks are typically referenced by a short name, such as `net462`.
-Long-form TFMs (such as .NETFramework,Version=4.6.2) exist but are not generally used to specify a target framework.
+Long-form TFMs (such as `.NETFramework,Version=4.6.2`) exist but aren't generally used to specify a target framework.

 See [Target Frameworks](frameworks.md).